 Hailing from Calgary, Parmela was a student of Mount Royal College’s Academy for Gifted Youth and a founding member of the Calgary Fiddlers.
 As a teenager, Parmela worked with musicians from improvising traditions, and began arranging and composing music for cross-cultural events in the early days of multiculturalism (1970s-80s).
 She formally studied jazz composition with Shelly Berger (1997-2000), and took workshops in electro-acoustic composition with Darren Copeland (2003/2005).
 Parmela received her post-secondary training at Indiana University (violin performance, 1988-honors) and the Berne Conservatory in Switzerland (1988-90).
 She holds a Masters degree in Ethnomusicology from the School of Oriental and African Studies (London, UK, 1992), and a Ph.D. from the University of Toronto (2013).

 Today, Parmela's musical life is as multi-faceted as ever.
-She continues to perform with large and small ensembles (recently, Esprit Orchestra, Hamilton Philharmonic, National Ballet Orchestra, Ensemble Vivant and the Attar Project), and conducts Toronto-area research dedicated to equity and pedagogy (improvisation and pedagogy, music teaching and student engagement).
-Parmela teaches high school age students privately and older students at York University.
-She is also a dedicated teacher at the Regent Park School of Music, one of Toronto's most progressive music institutions for economically disadvantaged children, where she teaches violin, viola and fiddle.
+She continues to perform with large and small ensembles (recently, Esprit Orchestra, Hamilton Philharmonic, National Ballet Orchestra, Laurence Lemieux and the Attar Project), and conducts research focused on equity and pedagogy (improvisation and pedagogy, music teaching and student engagement).
+A dedicated music educator, Parmela has been teaching violin/viola for over thirty years.
+Since 2013, she taught beginner strings at York University and has been a dedicated violin, viola and fiddle teacher at the Regent Park School of Music, one of Toronto's most progressive music institutions for economically challenged children.
 Parmela teaches as she performs: believing that music-learning in the twenty-first century requires greater genre flexibility, as well as the integration of theory, improvisation and composition in performance.